 Salt Lake Valley occupies one of several north-south trending basins at the eastern margin of the actively extending Basin and Range Province.
 The Wasatch Range and Oquirrh Mountains bound the valley on the east and west, respectively; Great Salt Lake lies to the north, and the east-west trending Traverse Mountains separate Salt Lake Valley from Utah Valley to the south.
-Structurally, Salt Lake Valley is on the hanging wall of the Wasatch fault zone, which comprises a major, west-dipping, range-bounding normal fault that forms the structural boundary between the Middle Rocky Mountain and Colorado Plateau provinces to the east and numerous structural basins in the Basin and Range Province to the west.
+Structurally, Salt Lake Valley is on the hanging wall of the Wasatch fault zone, which comprises a major, westdipping, range-bounding normal fault that forms the boundary between the Wasatch Range to the east and numerous structural basins to the west.